harsha-kadekar/harsha-kadekar.github.io/_posts/2024-04-07-vim-neovim-commands-for-reference.md

 - To move to the left tab - `Shift + H`
 - To move to the right tab - `Shift + L`
 - To cycle through different panes - `ctrl + w + w`
+- To close an open tab - `space B D`
+- To close all the open tab but the current one - `space B O`